Novorossiysk

 Background

 Ukrainian drones struck the Caspian Pipeline Consortium (CPC) terminal at Novorossiysk on 6 April 2026, expanding Ukraine's oil infrastructure campaign from the Baltic to the Black Sea.
-The State Department formally warned Kyiv to stop "targeting its interests at the port" following the strike, a warning Kyiv defied.
+The State Department formally warned Kyiv to stop 'targeting its interests at the port' following the strike — a warning Kyiv defied, proposing a mutual energy Ceasefire instead.
 CPC shareholders include Chevron, ExxonMobil, and KazMunayGas alongside Russian state entities.

 Novorossiysk is Russia's largest commercial port on the Black Sea and the primary export terminal for CPC pipeline crude from Kazakhstan's Tengiz oilfield.
-The port handles roughly 1.3 million barrels per day of crude at peak capacity, making it one of the highest-throughput oil terminals in Europe and the Middle East region.
-It is also a naval base hosting Black Sea Fleet support infrastructure.
+The port handles roughly 1.3 million Barrels Per Day at peak capacity, making it one of the highest-throughput oil terminals in the region.
+It is also a naval base hosting Black Sea Fleet support infrastructure, and has been a target of Ukrainian naval drone operations since 2023.